JIRA 4.2 Beta 2 Release Notes

 Note to developers: JIRA 4.2 includes the Atlassian Plugin Framework version 2.5, and an alpha release of the JIRA REST API.
 We are very keen to hear your feedback on the REST API — please try it out and add your comments to JRA-22139.

-Thank you for your interest in JIRA 4.2 Beta 2
+Upgrading to JIRA 4.2 Beta 2

 Highlights of JIRA 4.2